juniorsundarCasual/TGT/vault/volume-2.chapter-157.md

 When someone recollects a memory, the information is firmly tethered to key points captured by their senses.
 But in this case, Markus' memory reached to realms bordering on extrasensory.
 He figured that it may be a quirk of his Master's special |Soul Imprint|.
 But this was good, he could now flex his mana senses to filter through different sensory data.
 Markus lacked the ability to abstract information in his mind like Marie, thus he could only brute force through the inputs in hopes of stumbling upon an answer.

-A week passed like that.
+Two weeks passed like that.
 Markus' mana senses would isolate a sensory bandwidth, apply it to the memory of the black hole and observe for any relevant inputs.
 Most of the time, he was unsuccessful.
 Once or twice, he managed to capture something faintly, but Markus did not pursue it further as his goal wasn't to follow a pointless tangent.
 Whatever he was looking for wouldn't be faint, it would blare at him!

 'This isn't it,' Markus repeated.
 'Next one.'

 Markus concentrated on his mana sense.
-Although he'd spent a week, he had barely scratched the surface of what his mana sense could capture.
+Although he'd spent two whole weeks, he had barely scratched the surface of what his mana sense could capture.
 It was a frustrating process, but Markus took it in stride.

 'What's this?'
 Suddenly, Markus was bombarded with a rush of data through his mana sense.
 'Was it a lucky break?'